jiztom/jiztom.github.io/README.md

 # jiztom.github.io

-A general website to project all the work done up to date.
+A general framework to showcase all works done and show the work the works performed during my time at Iowa State University as a PhD Student.
+The difficulties and the challenges and all the related shortcuts and software useful to make life simple.